Darren Kennedy

-Darren Kennedy (born 12 January 1981) is an Irish television presenter, Entrepreneur and Creative Director from Dublin, now based between New York, Los Angeles and London.
-He regularly works with BBC, ITV and RTÉ.
-He is the creator & co-founder of men's grooming brand Kennedy & Co.
+Darren Kennedy (born 12 January 1981) is an Irish television presenter, style & design expert and entrepreneur from Dublin now based between Los Angeles, New York and Dublin.
+He has hosted television shows on BBC, ITV and RTÉ.
+Kennedy is Contributing Editor to US-title The Daily Front Row.
+He is the creator and co-founder of men's grooming brand Kennedy & Co.

 Career

 Broadcasting

 Kennedy began his career in Ireland as a reporter on the Gerry Ryan show 2FM and TV’s Operation Transformation on RTÉ One, and hosted celebrity entertainment series #Trending on RTÉ 2 and regularly presented on ITV 1's This Morning alongside Holly Willoughby and Phillip Schofield.

 He co-created and presented 'Gay Daddy', and co-presented and devised The Unemployables series with Jennifer Maguire.
-Well known and respected for his aesthetic & sense of style, his home was featured in Celebrity Home of The Year on RTE One.
+Well known and respected for his aesthetic & sense of style, his home was featured in Celebrity Home of The Year on RTE One and he hosted the six-part series Buyers Bootcamp and “Dream House”, both on Virgin Media.

 In 2019 he was a contestant on Dancing With The Stars.
-In March 2020, he was announced as one of the Fab Five on BBC One's new flagship fashion makeover series You Are What You Wear with Rylan Clark.
+In March 2020, he was announced as one of the Fab Five on BBC One's new flagship makeover series You Are What You Wear with Rylan Clark.
 In January 2021, he took part in Celebrity Mastermind.

-As of January 2023, he's fronting the new 'Celebrity Closets' segment from Los Angeles, as part of ITV's Lorraine, where he interviews celebrities as they take viewers on a trip down memory lane via their iconic wardrobes.
+As of January 2023, he is presenting 'Celebrity Closets' from Los Angeles on ITV's Lorraine, where he interviews celebrities at home as they take viewers on a trip down memory lane via their wardrobes.

+In April 2023, Kennedy launched his podcast 'The Number' which he created, produces and hosts.
+On it he explores the question can a life be measured in numbers?
+Each week, he asks his guests their seven most significant numbers and how they've shaped their lives.

+In June 2024, Kennedy became guest co-host of Virgin Media Television 's flagship live evening talk show The Six O Clock Show.
+He continues to appear regularly throughout the year.
+The lively evening talk show features a mix of chat, live music, cooking, entertainment, showbiz, human interest and consumer technology news.

+In 2024, he became a regular contributor to NBC's Access Daily.

+In October 2024, Kennedy was appointed Contributing Editor to The Daily.

+He writes a hugely popular weekly Interior Design column in the Sunday Independent LIFE magazine.

+He is a prominent voice on LGBT rights and activism.

 Dancing with the Stars

-In 2019, Kennedy took part in the third series of Dancing with the Stars.
-He was partnered with Karen Byrne, they competed into the 5th week.
+In 2019, Kennedy took part in the third series of Dancing with the Stars on RTÉ.
+He was partnered with Karen Byrne, they competed into the fifth week.